Beware of the "Bicycle Shaped Object"

 2. Poor quality parts...

-to keep the price low the parts and components on a BSO will be of particularly low specification and poor quality.
+to keep the price low the parts and components on a BSO will be of particularly low specification and be made from poor quality materials.
 That means they are really only able to cope with very light use, and will be prone to mechanical problems which are difficult to fix because of the quality.
 In particular, more steel will be used which rusts very easily and quickly.
+Many of these bikes are showing signs of rust as they come out of the box!
+A few weeks down the road and pretty much all unpainted surfaces, and nuts and bolts will have started to develop rust.

 Features such as suspension or disc brakes will be of very poor design and quality, meaning they won't be able to do a proper job.
 Plus of course there's the weight of your BSO, which will almost certainly make getting around much harder work.